OofxWhite/Object-Oriented-Programming/Objects methods classes.md

    ```

 4. **Initializing Code Blocks:**
    - In addition to constructor parameters, you can also include code blocks within constructors to perform additional initialization tasks.
-These code blocks are executed before the constructor body.

    ```java
    public class Student {